Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_landcover_percentages.md

 >> Parameters:

->> - point_of_interest_file *(string)* – The absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.
+>> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.

->> - landcover_raster_file *(string)* – The absolute or relative path to the raster file containing a land cover classification map, where each pixel is assigned a land cover class.
+>> - landcover_raster_file *(string)* – the absolute or relative path to the raster file containing a land cover classification map, where each pixel is assigned a land cover class.

 >> - buffer_dist *(int)* – to be defined in case point_of_interest_file contains point geometries rather than polygon geometries, surrounding distance in meters to consider for land cover type percentage calculation.